pdunlea/homelab/README.md

 ### Crontasks vm
 - NOTE: Must be a VM not a CT

-After running setup2.sh but before setup3.sh, make sure to run the command on proxmox server to give this access to the nas
+After running setup2.sh but before setup3.sh edit the fstab and add this line 192.168.1.9:/mnt/MainStorage /mnt/nas_share nfs rw 0 0

 * Disk Size: 32
 * CPUs: 1